opea-project/GenAIComps/comps/dataprep/multimedia2text/temp_README.md

 1. **Whisper Service**: Converts audio to text.
 2. **A2T Service**: Another service for audio to text conversion.
 3. **Video to Audio Service**: Extracts audio from video files.
-4. **Data Preparation Service**: Prepares multimedia data for text conversion.
+4. **Multimedia2Text Service**: Transforms multimedia data to text data.

 ## Prerequisites